 Upon detecting this incident, we moved quickly to initiate our incident response, which included conducting an investigation with the assistance of third-party forensic specialists and confirming the security of our network environment.
-We have been working with law enforcement to respond to this incident.
 We have reviewed and altered our policies and procedures relating to the security of our systems and servers, as well as our information life cycle management.